mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "And how do you understand a problem you've never seen before?"

-I caught her meaning, albeit a little late, but she saw the value in this moment.
+I caught her meaning, but late.

 Her voice had calmed to a cajole, "By talking to the people around you.
-Now let's head back and start doing that."

-Reluctantly, I nestled the microphone onto a bend in the branches and -->
+We'll never get anywhere fighting, so let's look ahead and try our best."

+"You're just looking to shirk your responsibilities.
+Be honest, you didn't grieve when thi died."

+She raised her voice again, "I can't afford to grieve!"
+It was broken, and it was hurt, and I regretted what I had just said.

+With a loud thud of her spear against the ground, she lifted herself and stormed off toward the crowd, leaving me to my own thoughts.
 I looked out into the crowd of Heikoi and Ulukomai.
 They were huddled around small fires dotting wide stone basin where the eternal flame used to dance.
 A few adults were treating the wounded near a larger fire, making use of its bright light and sanitizing heat.
 Their spirit reminded me of Kipnu.
 When I woke from death that night on the beach of Ulukoma and the first thing I saw was his face and the unwavering concern for life.
 These were truly strangers in this place.
 They were displaced and came to us out of necessity.
 And yet the looks on their faces told me that they still felt uncomfortable around a people they were taught to distrust.

 "Setre, we need to talk," said Pomri, approaching her.
 I kept my position by the tree and listened closely.

-"Pomri," she spoke her name with pity, empathizing about Melna's loss.
+"Pomri," she spoke her name with a solemn pity, empathizing about Melna's loss, trying to keep her voice from breaking again.
 But Pomri was focused on her people.

 "Heiko has just been wiped away.
 Half of our people have been captured or killed.
 Why are we just sitting here?", Pomri asked, incredulous, "We should go back.
 Look for survivors, recover what's left of our homeland."